Second messenger system: Common mechanisms of second messenger systems

 There are several different secondary messenger systems (cAMP system, phosphoinositol system, and arachidonic acid system), but they all are quite similar in overall mechanism, although the substances involved and overall effects can vary.

-In most cases, a ligand binds to a membrane-spanning receptor protein molecule.
+In most cases, a ligand binds to a cell surface receptor.
 The binding of a ligand to the receptor causes a conformation change in the receptor.
 This conformation change can affect the activity of the receptor and result in the production of active second messengers.

 In the case of G protein-coupled receptors, the conformation change exposes a binding site for a G-protein.
 The G-protein (named for the GDP and GTP molecules that bind to it) is bound to the inner membrane of the cell and consists of three subunits: alpha, beta and gamma.
 The G-protein is known as the "transducer."

 When the G-protein binds with the receptor, it becomes able to exchange a GDP (guanosine diphosphate) molecule on its alpha subunit for a GTP (guanosine triphosphate) molecule.
 Once this exchange takes place, the alpha subunit of the G-protein transducer breaks free from the beta and gamma subunits, all parts remaining membrane-bound.
-The alpha subunit, now free to move along the inner membrane, eventually contacts another membrane-bound protein - the "primary effector."
+The alpha subunit, now free to move along the inner membrane, eventually contacts another cell surface receptor - the "primary effector."

 The primary effector then has an action, which creates a signal that can diffuse within the cell.
 This signal is called the "second (or secondary) messenger."
 The secondary messenger may then activate a "secondary effector" whose effects depend on the particular secondary messenger system.

 Calcium ions are one type of second messengers and are responsible for many important physiological functions including muscle contraction, fertilization, and neurotransmitter release.
 The ions are normally bound or stored in intracellular components (such as the endoplasmic reticulum(ER)) and can be released during signal transduction.
 The enzyme phospholipase C produces diacylglycerol and inositol trisphosphate, which increases calcium ion permeability into the membrane.
 Active G-protein open up calcium channels to let calcium ions enter the plasma membrane.
 The other product of phospholipase C, diacylglycerol, activates protein kinase C, which assists in the activation of cAMP (another second messenger).